Umineko1993/VitaShell/README.md

 Changelog
 ---------

+### Changelog 1.94
+- Added ability to umount all partitions that you can mount.
+- Fixed crash when using StorageMgr.

+### Changelog 1.93
+- Added xmc0: to partition list and added ability to mount xmc0:.
+- Fixed ux0: mounting bug where it wasn't detected that the gamesd has already been mounted.

+### Changelog 1.92
+- Added ability to mount gamesd ux0:
+- Fixed bug where the VitaShell kernel module was loaded but not started, thus it'd run out of memory after some launches.

+### Changelog 1.91
+- Added ability to create new files, thanks to abertschi.
+- Added ability to skip last dir by holding L on startup.
+- Added support for firmware 3.68.

-+### Changelog 1.9
+### Changelog 1.9
-+- Added ability to open decrypted trophys, savedatas and appmetas.
+- Added ability to open decrypted trophys, savedatas and appmetas.
-+- Moved `Open Decrypted` entry to main context menu for faster access.
+- Moved `Open Decrypted` entry to main context menu for faster access.
-+

 ### Changelog 1.83
 - Fixed automatic network update by using rawgit.
 This was needed because github removed support for TLS 1.0/1.1.